10 Reading Trackers For All Types Of Readers

 Even if you don’t have a bookstagram but have a personal instagram account, you can always use this method to track your reading.

-If you want bookstagram story templates to track your reading and fit your aesthetic, there’s a whole lot of options on Etsy.
+If you want bookstagram story templates to track your reading and fit your reading aesthetic, there’s a whole lot of options on Etsy.

 Here are some different aesthetics: